Learn how to play...by playing!

 Director: read the text that follows out loud and take the actions exactly as described.
 Just follow the directions - you don't have to make any decisions during the walkthrough!
 If you have questions, keep reading; they will likely be answered before the end.
 If you still have questions after Film School is over, the answers will be in the rulebook.

+Ah yes!
+First I draw a Problem card from the deck.
+I put this card face-up in the first Problem queue slot directly to the right of the Problem card deck.
 I've drawn, "The cinematographer insists on shooting with 120mm film!"
 Shooting a Scene will now be $1 more expensive unless we resolve this Problem.
 Dang! |

 Quality is tracked on the far right side of the board.
 If we want to win, at the end of the game that little pink disc (the Quality marker) must be outside the middle red zone - either "Not Bad" or better, or "So Bad It's Great."